 This article tackles about the new 2016 Globe Home Broadband Plans for DSL and LTE.
 To view the old discussion thread, please visit the old article here: Globe LTE Home Broadband Plan Review.
+The said post also include some info about the “Anti-Bill Shock” alternative for those who wanted to go “mobile” and willing to pay a bit more.
+The Anti-Bill shock feature is very handy, especially for those who does not want the current cap imposed on the current broadband plans.

 2016 Globe Home Broadband Plans (Official)